Skip to main content

 ├── Wallets (custodial stablecoin balances, created and listed under the customer)

-├── Virtual Accounts (persistent bank account numbers, early access)
+├── Virtual Accounts (persistent bank account numbers)

-├── Deposit Addresses (persistent onchain addresses, early access)
+├── Deposit Addresses (persistent onchain addresses)

 Quote → Transaction